gcapes/git-course/slideshow/slides.md

 ---

-## Checking out a previous commit: "detached HEAD"
+## Switching to a previous commit: "detached HEAD"
 ![](../fig/detached-head.svg)

 ---